behnamy2010/Face-Recognition/README.md

 # Face-Recognition
-Face Recognition convolutional neural network (CNN) on Labeled Faces in the Wild (LFW)
+Face Recognition with convolutional neural network (CNN) on Labeled Faces in the Wild (LFW) dataset